derekrliang/happyeye/README.md

 Work has just started - we will evolve with the demand :)

 General architecture
-* Happiness submitters frontend: Anything that can post a form/JSON to a web service
+* Happiness submitters frontend: Anything that can post a form/JSON to a web service.
+We provide a static html file/interface
 * Middleware: A web service accepting request storing these into a elasticsearch database
-* Happines reviewers frontend: Anything that can work with JSON documents - why not use Kibana?
+* Happiness reviewers frontend: Kibana
+* Happiness storage: Elasticsearch

 Document format
 * {happystatus: 'average'|'below'|'above'}